-Total Care has been awarded the contract for refurbishment of the Sisters of St. Joseph flagship facility in North Sydney.
+Total Care were awarded the contract for refurbishment of the Sisters of St. Joseph flagship facility in North Sydney.

-The project involves a two-stage upgrade to existing external pathways and St. Ignatius amenities.
-The purpose of the project is to reconfigure the existing pathways to include compliant ramps and handrails.
-The project includes forming new concrete ramps and stairs, block work retaining walls and paved finishes.
+The project involved a two-stage upgrade to existing external pathways and St. Ignatius amenities.
+The purpose of the project was to reconfigure the existing pathways to include compliant ramps and handrails.
+The project includes forming new concrete ramps and stairs, blockwork retaining walls and paved finishes.

-The amenities refurbishment works comprise of full strip out of the existing bathrooms, changing the floor level to align with external works, tiling and fit-off with new fixtures and fittings.
+The amenities refurbishment works comprised of full strip out of the existing bathrooms, changing the floor level to align with external works, tiling and fit-off with new fixtures and fittings.

-The demolition process requires flexibility and careful planning.
-Total Care are working with facility managers in arranging
+The demolition process required flexibility and careful planning.
+Total Care worked with facility managers in arranging

 pre-planned shutdown periods to ensure the safety of all staff, residents and construction workers onsite.